Associate | Established: 2007 | Associate since 2019

 SCAI executed several plans prior to the passage of the 2018 legislation to prepare for the creation of an I&D system that would meet SMO 6 requirements.
 Notably, SCAI drafted its Charter and the Law on Accountancy of 2018 to ensure that the regulations clearly permit and outline I&D procedures.

-In the interim, since all members of SCAI are also required to be members of ACCA, NBA Netherlands, or the American Institute of Certified Public Accountants (AICPA), all may be subject to I&D procedures that are in line with SMO 6 requirements.
-SCAI requires all members on an annual basis to demonstrate that they are still a member of one of the three recognized professional accountancy organizations and that no disciplinary measures have been imposed.
-SCAI also signed an agreement with these institutes to be informed of any I&D cases against its members.
+In the meantime, all members of SCAI are also members of foreign institutes (IFAC member organizations) and subject to their respective I&D systems.
+SCAI requires all members on an annual basis to demonstrate that they are still a member of one of the recognized professional accountancy organizations and that no disciplinary measures have been imposed.
+SCAI also liaises with these institutes to be informed of any I&D cases against its members.
 The Board has authority to issue further rules regarding the investigation and disciplinary system as needed.
 SCAI members—individuals and firms—that seek to file complaints must currently do so via the foreign institutes.

 SMO 7: International Financial Reporting Standards